Rhodes Old Town is much more than a historical place to visit. And, surely enough, much more than just the remains of a past era.

 The construction of Rhodes Town’s fortress stopped in 1522.
 Since then, Rhodes Old Town remains almost untouched.
 This means the time has stopped in 1522 for this impressive Medieval Town.

 If that’s not a good reason to visit Rhodes Town as soon as possible, we don’t know what it is!

 The Palace of the Grand Master is a huge stone made palace, built during the Byzantine times.
 The interesting thing is that it was initially built on the foundations of the temple of the God of the Sun!

-The reason why they created such an impressive palace was because it would serve as a home for their Master.
+The reason why they created such an impressive palace was that it would serve as a home for their Master.
 Apart from the Master’s palace, though, it was also an administrative center and a fortress.

 Picture this.
-An imposing building with a huge courtyard, kitchens, warehouses and stables at the ground floor.
+An imposing building with a huge courtyard, kitchens, warehouses, and stables at the ground floor.
 Upstairs, there were large halls, an impressive dining room and the private quarters of the Grand Master.

 Sounds amazing, right?

 Today, the Palace of the Grand Master is a museum.
 Entering this palace, you enter a different era!
 Inside of it you'll find multi-colored marbles, mosaics, sculptures, Oriental vases, frescoes and many more.

 What’s more, on the ground floor you can find exhibitions, while several events take place at the palace.